 The task of the Board of Directors is to administer the company’s business in the best way possible and safeguard the interests of the shareholders in its work.
 The Board’s work follows rules of procedure adopted annually at the inaugural board meeting.
 The rules of procedure specify the division of duties between the Board and the President, the responsibilities of the Chairman and President respectively, and the forms of financial reporting.
 The President takes part in the work of the Board of Directors and other employees take part when this is called for.
 The Group’s Chief Financial Officer acts as secretary to the Board.

-In 2016 the Board of Directors held 8 meetings, including the inaugural meeting in connection with the Annual General Meeting.
+In 2017 the Board of Directors held eight meetings, including the inaugural meeting in connection with the Annual General Meeting.
 The attendance of the members is shown in the table below.

-In 2016 the Board devoted particular attention to the Group’s financing, the sale of the Waste Treatment operations, strategic alternatives for the consulting operations in Germany, increased customer focus in the software operations and cost savings in consulting operations and administration.
+In 2017 the Board devoted particular attention to the Group’s financing, strategic alternatives for the consultancy operations in Germany, increased customer focus in the software operations and

 Policies, guidelines and instructions